From diagnosis to investing: capturing medtech opportunities

 Telehealth, a case of technology meeting healthcare, has become trendy in recent years.

 In Hong Kong, hospitals, clinics and telecommunications companies have been increasingly shifting medical services to patients’ homes2.
-Since the start of the global public health crisis, 95% of physicians have increased their use of virtual technology in their interactions with patients3, reducing patients’ and clinicians’ risk of exposure and infection.
+Since the start of the global public health crisis, 95% of physicians have increased their use of video consultations by 50% to provide medical care to patients3, reducing patients’ and clinicians’ risk of exposure and infection.

 Remote patient monitoring and self-diagnostics, and trials of hybrid online-and-offline models are bringing new care models for patients amid accelerating investments in digital health, according to a McKinsey & Co. report4.
 The total venture capital investment into the digital health space stood at US$14.7 billion in 1H 2021, compared with investment of US$14.6 billion for the whole of 2020, and nearly twice the investment of US$7.7 billion in 20194.

-Additionally, structural trends of an ageing population, exponential increase in expenditure and the need for better efficiencies in the healthcare system are presenting long-term investment growth opportunities for the medtech industry1.
+Additionally, structure trends of an ageing population, exponential increase in expenditure and the need for better efficiencies in the healthcare system are presenting long-term investment growth opportunities for the medtech industry1.

 Adding a robotics touch